-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Investment Bank of Greece S.A. and its subsidiaries as of December 31, 2016, and their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards, as adopted by the European Union.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Investment Bank of Greece S.A. as of December 31, 2016, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards, as adopted by the European Union.